 The MISSION of the Mandarin Program in the Deer Valley Unified School District is to create a world class, fully articulated Mandarin Chinese language curriculum from Pre-Kindergarten to the University which will enhance the future success of students in a global and technologically advanced society.

-Mandarin Project Goals:
+Mandarin Program Goals:

 - Develop high levels of student foreign language proficiency through increased instructional time in Mandarin Chinese